mdsol-share/crichton/doc/Resource_descriptor.md

 * `enum` - Defines the options for select field types or references another profile associated with the enum: OPTIONAL.
 * `validators` - An array of validator objects associated with a field: OPTIONAL.

+Given that transitions have unique ids relative to the same block of transitions, it may be necessary to define transitions in the context of a semantic descriptor.
+This would only happen if for some reason, two different resources in a profile had the same transition name pointing to different endpoints.
+Ideally, profiles should be designed to avoid this situation.

 ## Protocols
 Defines the protocol specific implementation of the transitions defined semantically for the resource(s) in the profile.
 Currently, only `http` is implemented.
 Each transitions must be defined in a protocol section, although